-Section 2 Adoption and Amendments; Effective Date
+1.5 Adoption and Amendments; Effective Date

-In accordance with The Act [§§ 4441 and 4442], these Bylaws shall take effect immediately after adoption and may be amended according to the requirements and procedures established in The Act.
+In accordance with The Act [§§ 4441 and 4442], these Bylaws shall take effect immediately after adoption and may be amended according to the requirements and procedures established by 24 V.S.A.
 The Zoning Bylaws heretofore in effect (Town of Weathersfield Zoning Bylaws, 2002) shall be deemed repealed upon the effective date of these Bylaws.
 Any mandatory changes enacted by the State shall automatically become part of these Bylaws.